rw-dalai/javascript-introduction/55_Client-Server-Exercises.md

 * **Q5.** How can you see the full HTTP request and response in the browser?
 * **Q6.** How can you see the full HTTP request and response using curl?

+## HTTP & Testing

+* **E1.** What happens if you access a server that is not running?
+  *  What error do you expect from curl and from the browser?

+* **E2.** What happens if you access a server that is running but the path does not exist (e.g. `/api/unknown`)?
+  * What error do you expect from curl and from the browser?

 ## API Contract